jokruger/python-ml-basics/README.md

 # python-ml-basics
 Machine Learning with Python.
-Simple example.
+Simple example for classification task.